Participant Info

 I am a historian specialising in Indigenous American, especially Aztec, history and the early modern Atlantic world, with a particular interest in issues of gender, human sacrifice, migration and cultural exchange.

-My book, On Savage Shores: How Indigenous Americans Discovered Europe, will be published by Weidenfeld & Nicholson (UK) and Knopf (USA) in January 2023.
+My book, On Savage Shores: How Indigenous Americans Discovered Europe, was published by Weidenfeld & Nicholson (UK) and Knopf (USA) and was Radio 4 Book of the Week in January 2023.
+It is currently being translated into Spanish, French and Korean and will come out in paperback in 2024.

 As a passionate advocate of public history, I enjoy working with publishers, media, schools, and anyone else who will have me, to give people more interesting and accurate view of the past.